 A friend of mine is going to run the Berlin Marathon at the end of September this year.
 It all started over two and a half years ago when she asked me if I would run the Nike women’s run (called “We own the night” in 2013) with her.
 Since then she runs regularly, and it also motivated me to start running regularly again.
-We rarely train together, but we did quite a few of long distance runs together.
+We rarely train together, but we did quite a few long-distance runs together.
 And finally, this year she registered for the Berlin marathon joining another 40.000 runners.
 I have no doubt that she will finish successfully.

 Unlike a sprint, not many people will be able to just start running and actually finish 42,195km.
 It takes a minimum of fitness and persistence to even attempt finishing a marathon (at least in a reasonable time and without hurting your body).
 In Social Media marketing, most of the success comes after some time of learning, and building an audience and then when you find a successful strategy and keep going success will find you.
 As in your training for the marathon, there may be times when success in social media marketing is not coming as expected and you get frustrated and want to give up.
 There may be times when you run slower than last week or you planned to.
 Still, you will be rewarded if you do not give up.